Roy Chamberlain

-Roy Hawley Chamberlain (April 16, 1862 – date of death unknown) was a Member of the Board of General Appraisers.
+Roy Hawley Chamberlain (April 16, 1862 – August 30, 1953) was a Member of the Board of General Appraisers.

 Education and career

 Chamberlain was born in 1862 in Clarinda, Iowa.
 He served as Postmaster of Clarinda from 1895 to 1899.
 He served as clerk and acting collector of customs for the United States Military and Naval Forces in Havana, Cuba from 1899 to 1901.
 He served as Collector of Internal Revenue in Honolulu, Hawaii from 1901 to 1908.
 He was the son-in-law of Iowa Congressman William Peters Hepburn.

 Federal judicial service

 Chamberlain received a recess appointment from President Theodore Roosevelt on June 3, 1908, to a seat on the Board of General Appraisers vacated by Member Wilbur Fisk Lunt.
 He was nominated to the same position by President Roosevelt on December 8, 1908.
 He was confirmed by the United States Senate on January 11, 1909, and received his commission on January 15, 1909.
 His service terminated on March 3, 1913, due to his removal from office by President William Howard Taft.
 He was succeeded by George Stewart Brown.